fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 He often visits conferences and is a fan of new technologies.
 His hobbies include reading, biking, hiking, and his family.

 ##### Psychologist:
-- Name and Title:  Selina Schmid
+- Name and Title:  M.Sc.
+Selina Schmid
 - Age: 30
 - Single
 - no children